maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 - **Impact**: Eliminates iterative optimization, providing exact solution in one linear algebra operation
 - **Implementation**: Built constraint matrices for PDE (second derivatives) and boundary conditions, solved the saddle-point system directly

+### 5. Attempted JIT Compilation with Numba
+- **Attempted**: Implemented JIT-compiled Legendre polynomial evaluation using Numba
+- **Result**: No performance improvement observed, slight degradation in some cases
+- **Reason**: The evaluation step is already well-vectorized with NumPy, and matrix building/solving dominates the runtime
+- **Conclusion**: JIT compilation not beneficial for this particular implementation

 ## Performance Comparison

 ### Version 1: Initial Vectorized Version (12 training points)